atsixian/my-recordings/README.md

 In the period of online learning, we rely heavily on lecture recordings .
 The current LRS doesn't remember our viewing history, and of course, we can't resume from where we left off.
-Our course load is already heavy, we need an easy way to track our recordings.
+Our course load is already heavy, we need an easy way to manage our recordings.

-This tool tracks you viewing history with a progress bar under each video.
+This tool remembers you viewing history with a progress bar under each video.
 And you can resume from where you left.

 Never fear for refreshing the page by accident again.